Last updated: 27 August 2014

 Other parts of Ukraine, including Kyiv

-The situation in Kyiv and western cities has calmed considerably following months of violent protest during which nearly 100 people were killed, though occasional non-violent public demonstrations continue in and around Independence Square, St Michael’s Square and outside the Verkhovna Rada (parliament building).
-Elsewhere in Kyiv, life has largely returned to normal, but shots were fired on Independence Square early on 7 July causing several injuries.
+The situation in Kyiv and western cities has calmed considerably following months of violent protest during which nearly 100 people were killed, although occasional non-violent public demonstrations continue in and around the Verkhovna Rada (parliament building) and elsewhere in the city.

 The British Embassy in Kyiv is open to the public by appointment only.
 If you need to contact the British Embassy, please call +380 44 490 3660, or send an email to email@example.com